Acorus calamus (Sweet Flag, Calamus Root)

 Acorus Calamus root has a long history of usage.
 Many Native American tribes were familiar with Calamus.
 The Cree say that they can take Acorus Calamus root and "travel great distances without touching the ground."

-In mild doses Acorus Calamus root was commonly used as a stimulant to combat fatigue while larger doses were thought to produce a psychedelic effects.
+In mild doses Acorus Calamus root was commonly used as a stimulant to combat fatigue.
 Walt Whitman enjoyed the effects of Acorus Calamus root during long walks in the country and wrote lovingly of it in many of his poems.
 It was a common ingredient during the middle ages in European witches "flying brews."

 This is cut and sifted root from Poland.